How to Help an Oxy Addict

 • Alternative therapies

 Many centers have a variety of different types of therapy.
 The type that your friend or loved one chooses is up to what they want out of their treatment.
-Medication assisted treatment contains many forms of treatment in one program.
-Although most people are resistant to treatment at first, a good quality treatment center can change their minds and their lives.
+Medication-assisted treatment contains many forms of treatment in one program.
+Although some people might be resistant to treatment at first, a quality treatment center can change their minds and their lives.

 Get Help Now